CIERA-Northwestern/press-dash/README.md

 The dashboard has a plethora of features that can be interacted with via a web interface.
 If the dashboard is currently live at [<**streamlit app**>](https://root-dash.streamlit.app), you can use the dashboard without any additional effort.
 One of the main features is the application of filters and the ability to download the edited data and images.
+Two helpful tips: you can clear the cache by pressing <kbd>c</kbd>, and reset you can reset your choices by refreshing the page.

 ## Level 1: Updating the Configuration and Data